-The spread of the COVID-19 virus during 2020 has caused an economic downturn on a global scale, as well as significant volatility in the financial markets.
-We have not experienced a significant financial impact directly related to the COVID-19 pandemic.
+The spread of the COVID-19 virus and the outbreak of war between Russia and Ukraine have caused supply chain issues, inflationary pressures and significant volatility in the financial markets.
+However, we have not experienced a significant financial impact directly related to the COVID-19 pandemic or Russia's invasion of Ukraine.

-As of March 31, 2022, we had an accumulated deficit of \$219.1 million, primarily as a result of research and development and general and administrative expenses.
+As of June 30, 2022, we had an accumulated deficit of \$225.8 million, primarily as a result of research and development and general and administrative expenses.
 We may never be successful in commercializing our novel therapeutic-lead candidate DCCR.
 Accordingly, we expect to incur significant losses from operations for the foreseeable future, and there can be no assurance that we will ever generate significant revenue or profits.
-As of March 31, 2022, we had cash and cash equivalents of \$29.0 million.
-In March 2022, we completed a public offering of 40,000,000 shares of our common stock and, for certain investors, in lieu of common stock, pre-funded warrants to purchase 20,000,000 shares of our common stock at an exercise price of \$0.01 per share, and raised \$13.8 million in net proceeds after deducting the underwriting discount and other estimated offering expenses, of which \$0.3 million remains to be paid as of March 31, 2022.
+As of June 30, 2022, we had cash and cash equivalents of \$24.1 million.
+In March 2022, we completed a public offering of 40,000,000 shares of our common stock and, for certain investors, in lieu of common stock, pre-funded warrants to purchase 20,000,000 shares of our common stock at an exercise price of \$0.01 per share, and raised \$13.8 million in net proceeds after deducting the underwriting discount and other estimated offering expenses.
 Each share of common stock or pre-funded warrant was sold together with one immediately exercisable common warrant to purchase one share of common stock.